ppy/osu-wiki/news/2020-06-26-mappers-report-May-June.md

 - **osu!catch:** [Baron](https://osu.ppy.sh/users/10286499), [Secre](https://osu.ppy.sh/users/2306637) & [Bastian](https://osu.ppy.sh/users/6345176)
 - **osu!mania:** [Kyousukee](https://osu.ppy.sh/users/8842107), [Shima Rin](https://osu.ppy.sh/users/6089608), [Garalulu](https://osu.ppy.sh/users/757783) & [Muse Dash](https://osu.ppy.sh/users/13695676)

-Do you want to see your own name on that list too?
-And do you like modding and helping other people with their beatmaps?
-Then become a Beatmap Nominator!
+Do you want to see your own name on this list?
+Do you like modding and helping other people with their beatmaps?
+If your answer to both of those questions is "yes", then you can also become a Beatmap Nominator!
 The applications are always open.
 Head over to the [Beatmap Nominator website](https://bn.mappersguild.com/) and apply today!

 ### BN Resignations